 She asked, “Well, were your other children born early or late?”
 Implication: If they were late, you should travel.

-If a man doesn’t want to travel for business within the reasonable window when his wife might go into labor, that should be the end of the conversation.
+If a man doesn’t want to travel for business within the reasonable window when his wife might go into labor, that should be the end

 I share this story not to pick on this dad’s boss.
 It’s just one example to show how so many of us play this “career first” game, especially when it comes to fathers wanting to be there for their families.